 - Cut your baguette into ½" slices using a GOOD serrated knife.
 You don't want squished slices!

-- Lay onto a baking sheet and brush both sides of the bread with the olive oil.
+- Lay your bread slices onto a baking sheet and brush both sides of the bread with the olive oil.
 I like to pour the olive oil into a small bowl for this.
 (Brushing is easier and more effective than drizzling in my opinion.)

 - Bake at 375°F for 8-9 minutes flipping halfway through.
 You want your crostini to be lightly browned, not too dark!

 - In the meantime, chop up your roasted red peppers and peal your garlic clove.
 And add the salt to your ricotta cheese and set aside.

 - When the crostini are done, lightly rub the garlic clove onto one side.
 Do this while still warm!
-Just a few rubs across each piece are enough!
+Just a few rubs across each piece are enough.

 - This recipe is all about the ingredients so don't buy the cheapest ingredients!
 Get the best bread, ricotta and olive oil you can find.

 - Do not refrigerate or pre-bake your crostini the night before.
 If your planning on preparing this recipe somewhere else, bake your crostini and allow to cool completely before placing in an air tight bag.
 OR cut the slices ahead of time and pop in the oven when you get there!
 Then top with the cheese and peppers right before serving.